-Reasons not to put shingles on top of shingles starts with knowing what asphalt shingles and any roofing material is meant to do first.
+Reasons not to put shingles on top of shingles starts with knowing what any roofing material is meant to do first for a roof installation.
 As a general rule of thumb, if that roofing material isn’t able to serve that purpose anymore, it will cause the roof and home some form of damage.

 Asphalt shingles are meant to adhere flat to the roof deck in order to provide the most protection from the outside elements; sun, rain, wind, fire, lightning, debris and storm events.
 This allows it to:

 Depending on the type of shingle, with today’s roofing technology, there are a whole host of more capabilities these shingles can provide that were not discussed here.

 Except none of this is possible when shingles are layered on top of one another, defeating their purpose essentially.
 In how many layers of shingles are allowed, it’s generally accepted to have two layers but at we always recommend one layer max.
 Simply because one layer will create the least resistance to the outside elements, giving it an opportunity to work its way under the shingles and damage your home.

 Although the short-term cost savings of layering shingles may be enticing, it’s important to realize the numerous reasons why this is a bad idea over the long-term.